-- Leave your dressings on for the first 48 hours.
-After this you do not need to replace dressings. - You will likely have two sutures, one at the top and one at the base of you incision; those will be removed at your first post-op visit. - Skin glue is used in addition to sutures.
-This will dissolve on its own in two to three weeks. - Do not apply any ointments, peroxide or betadine to the incision.
-Keep incision dry and clean. - Call the office if your incision becomes red, begins to drain, becomes more painful or if you develop a fever that is greater than 101.5°.
+- Leave your dressings on for the first 72 hours (three days after surgery). - You will likely have two sutures, one at the top and one at the base of incision; those will be removed at your first post-op visit. - Skin glue is used in addition to sutures.
+This will dissolve on its own over two to three weeks. - Do not apply any ointments, peroxide or betadine to the incision.
+Keep incision dry and clean. - Call the office if your incision becomes red, begins to drain, becomes more painful or if you develop a fever that is greater than 101.5 degrees Fahrenheit.